top of page

 Source: Wayfair

-Space and Light
+The Impact on Space and Light

 Think of frameless doors as your design's spotlight.
 They allow light to move freely through the room, which makes smaller bathrooms feel larger and brighter.

-Framed doors block more light and create visible lines that divide the space.
-They can work in larger bathrooms but may feel heavy in compact ones.
+Framed doors block more light and create visible lines that divide the space; they can work in larger bathrooms but may feel heavy in compact ones.

 Your shower hardware can completely change the look of your bathroom: